220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-6/QcQuestions.md

 - known as ECMAScript 2015 or ECMAScript 6 and is the newer version of JavaScript that was introduced.
 ECMAScript is the standard that JavaScript programming language uses.
 ECMAScript provides the specification on how JavaScript programming language should work.

+### Security w/ HTTP

+[CORS]- its a mechanism that checks the current origin of where that request comes from and see if they have permission to access your resource
+[CSRF]- Cross-Site Request Forgery-a web security vulnerability that attackers use [XSS]- A hidden segment of JS coupled with HTML and CSS to emulate a harmless website